CLUBFOOT

 Small wires are often used to hold the bones in place and then are removed after 4 to 6 weeks.
 Splinting or casting usually occurs after surgery to keep the foot in the correct position during healing.
 After either nonsurgical or surgical treatment, splints are also used to keep the clubfoot from starting to form again.
 Your child should also have regular check-ups until he or she stops growing.
 If your child had surgery, he or she may also need physical therapy.

 A mild recurrence of clubfoot can occur, even after successful treatment.
-But after treatment, most children can wear shoes comfortably and walk, run, and play.
+However, after treatment, most children can wear shoes comfortably and walk, run, and play.
 If the child does not walk by the time he or she becomes 18 months old, you may need to see a specialist.

 Complications of Clubfoot